learn-co-curriculum/python-for-loops-lab/README.md

  'Iguazu Falls']
 ```

 Your task is to assign the variable `names_and_ranks` to a list, with each element equal to the city name and it's corresponding rank.
 For example, the first element would be, `"1.
 Buenos Aires"` and the second would be `"2.
 Toronto"`.
 Use a `for` loop and the lists `city_indices` and `city_names` to accomplish this.
+We'll need to perform some nifty string interpolation to format our strings properly.
+Check out [f-string interpolation](https://www.programiz.com/python-programming/string-interpolation#f) to see how we can pass values into a string.
+Remember that list indices start at zero, but we want our `names_and_ranks` list to start at one!

 ```python